-The final examination will take place in our regular room on Wednesday, December 15, 2021, from 12:00pm to 2:30pm.
-I will supply the green books.
-All you need to bring is pen or pencil (with pen preferred).
-You might want to bring along water and a snack, though I ask you to not leave the room during the exam.
+The final examination will take place in our regular room on Wednesday, December 14, 2022, a 12:00pm.
+Bring your laptops and we will complete the exam online.
+You might want to bring along your computer charger, water and a snack.